TABLE OF CONTENTS

 How to Calculate Your Profit Margin

 Similar to calculating your company’s operating cash flow (OCF), calculating profit margins involves a bit of simple division.
-However, this doesn’t make the process isn’t tedious, because it certainly is.
-You need to ensure that you keep track of every expense, so you have an accurate figure of your sunk costs (right down to maintenance and transaction fees).
+You need to keep track of every expense, so you have an accurate figure of your sunk costs (right down to maintenance and transaction fees).

 To find your net profit margin, which is used to determine the company’s overall profit margin, you need to subtract all expenses from revenues.
 Then, divide that sum by total revenues to find your net profit margin.
-In other words, a business with $2 million in sales and $1 million in expenses should would a net margin of 50 percent.
+In other words, a business with $2 million in sales and $1 million in expenses would have a net margin of 50%.

 Tips for Improving Your Profit Margin